noporpoise/seq-align/README.md

-            --nogapsin1          No gaps allowed within the first sequence --nogapsin2          No gaps allowed within the second sequence --nogaps             No gaps allowed in either sequence --nomismatches       No mismatches allowed: cannot be used with --nogaps..
+            --nogapsin1          No gaps allowed within the first sequence --nogapsin2          No gaps allowed within the second sequence --nogaps             No gaps allowed in either sequence --nomismatches       No mismatches allowed (cannot be used with --nogaps..)

          DETAILS:
           * For help choosing scoring, see the README file.